In most situations, inheriting a legacy is a good thing, but not in IT.

 It might be an outdated computer application or technology, an antique piece of computer hardware, or some rather old-fashioned process.

-While these legacy systems are generally understood as ‘old’, they still cannot always be defined solely based on their age.
+While these legacy systems are generally understood as ‘old’, they cannot always be defined solely based on their age.

 What are legacy systems

-Therefore it obstructs and slows down a company’s ability to grow and adapt to its changing dynamics.
+Therefore, it obstructs and slows down a company’s ability to grow and adapt to its changing dynamics.

-A few examples of Legacy systems can be:
+A few examples of legacy systems can be:

 1. A manufacturing machine controlled by a decades-old computer running MS-DOS

-3. Accounting software still running on a 16 bit PC Apple IIGS, which was released in 1986
+3. Accounting software still running on a 16-bit PC Apple IIGS, which was released in 1986

 4. An outdated ERP solution that uses MS Access as a database